-In my last blog on Aero gardening tomatoes, a visitor commented on a statement made on the Amazon website Red Heirloom Cherry Tomato Pod kit.
-The question was, “Are the seeds purchased from Amazon non-GMO?”
+In my last blog on Aero gardening tomatoes, a visitor commented on a statement made by Amazon website Red Heirloom Cherry Tomato Pod kit.
+The question she asked was “Are the seeds purchased from Amazon non-GMO?”
 Hey, I thought this is a great question and is now the basis for my post on everything you wanted to know about Non-Genetically Modified Seeds.

 Are they safe?

 Genetic Modified Organism (GMO) and Non-GMO

 But first, let’s clear up any misunderstandings regarding the difference of Genetic Modified Organism (GMO) and Non-GMO.